 Writing Off In-Home Care Taxes

 The IRS does allow medical tax deductions for what it defines as medical expenses in Publication 502: Medical and Dental Expenses.
 In addition to IRS approved medical expenses, the individual receiving the care must meet the right criteria concerning income, relationships, and citizenship to write off long term senior care on their taxes.
 If the right criteria are met, the individual receiving care, and their caregiver, may be eligible for significant tax breaks.
 With the average cost of 40 hours of in-home senior care at around $4,000 per month, the medical tax deductions can really help reduce the financial burden of the families of those receiving elderly care.

 This guide contains basic information about how you can write off the expenses of in-home senior care for you or a loved one.
-If you or a relative receive home health care from Assisting Hands Schaumburg, you may be eligible for the medical tax deduction under IRS rules.
+If you or a relative receive home health care from Assisting Hands Home Care in Schaumburg, IL, you may be eligible for the medical tax deduction under IRS rules.
 However, IRS rules are not always as clear as they seem so make sure you discuss your eligibility for these tax deductions with a professional such as a CPA.

 Medical Expenses Defined by the IRS

 According to the IRS Publication 502: Medical and Dental Expenses, medical expenses include “costs of diagnosis, cure, mitigation, treatment, or prevention of disease and the costs for treatments affecting any part or function of the body.”
 It further explains that these expenses may include insurance premiums, transportation costs to receive care, and “qualified long-term care services,” which includes in-home care.

 What are qualified long-term care services?